gladiuscode/zombob/README.md

 Well, I host a Project Zomboid server and I love automating stuff, therefore I wanted to create this utility to help myself and other run all boring stuff in a very simply way.

 ## How
-This utily can handle the following tasks:
+This utility can handle the following tasks:

 ### Server Admin
 1. start server;